 OOIDA supports reducing redundancy, asks that savings go to driver training programs

-The Owner-Operator Independent Drivers Association submitted formal comments regarding FMCSA’s proposal to make it easier for drivers to upgrade a Class B commercial driver’s license to a Class A CDL.
+The Owner-Operator Independent Drivers Association submitted formal comments earlier this week regarding FMCSA’s proposal to make it easier for drivers to upgrade a Class B commercial driver’s license to a Class A CDL.

 While OOIDA agrees with the agency’s efforts to reduce redundancy in the certification process, the Association wants the proposal to eliminate a loophole that would allow some Class B drivers to upgrade without ever taking the courses included in the new entry-level driver training regulations.

-FMCSA’s notice of proposed rulemaking, which published in the Federal Register in June, would reduce the training time and costs for Class B drivers to receive an upgrade.
+FMCSA’s notice of proposed rulemaking, which published in the Federal Register on June 29, would reduce the training time and costs for Class B drivers to receive an upgrade.

 Under the proposed rule, eight theory instructional units (Handling and Documenting Cargo, Environmental Compliance Issues, Post-Crash Procedures, External Communications, Whistleblower/Coercion, Trip Planning, Drugs/Alcohol, and Medical Requirements) would no longer be required for Class B CDL holders who are upgrading to a Class A CDL.
 However, the units would remain a requirement for an individual who is attempting to obtain a Class A CDL and does not already hold a Class B CDL.
 Beginning on Feb.
 7, 2020, those training classes will already be required in order to obtain a Class B CDL.

-FMCSA estimates that driver-trainers would realize an annual cost-savings of $17.1 million, while motor carriers would receive an annual cost savings of $1.04 million.
-LL
+According to the FMCSA, an annual average of 11,340 driver-trainees would be affected by the proposed rule as each would experience a reduction of 27 hours in time spent completing their theory instruction.
+The agency estimates that driver-trainers would realize an annual cost-savings of $17.1 million, while motor carriers would receive an annual cost savings of $1.04 million.